Power Query

 Power Query is an ETL tool created by Microsoft for data extraction, loading and transformation, and is used to retrieve data from sources, process it, and load them into one or more target systems.
 Power Query is available in several variations within the Microsoft Power Platform, and is used for business intelligence on fully or partially self-service platforms.
-It is found in software such as Excel, Power BI, Analysis Services, Dataverse, Power Apps, Azure Data Factory, SSIS, Dynamics 365, and in cloud services such as Microsoft Dataflows, including Power BI Dataflow used with the online Power BI Service or the somehwat more generic version of Microsoft Dataflow used with Power Automate.
+It is found in software such as Excel, Power BI, Analysis Services, Dataverse, Power Apps, Azure Data Factory, SSIS, Dynamics 365, and in cloud services such as Microsoft Dataflows, including Power BI Dataflow used with the online Power BI Service or the somewhat more generic version of Microsoft Dataflow used with Power Automate.

 ETL is closely related to data modeling, and for transformation, Power Query can be used to develop a logical data model in those cases where the data does not already have one, or where there is a need to further develop the data model.

 History

-Power Query was included as an additional feature in Power Pivot (used for making pivot tables, and more) in Excel 2010 and 2013.
-In Excel 2016, the function was renamed Get & Transform for a short time, but has since been named Power Query again.
+Power Query was first announced in 2011 under the codename "Data Explorer" as part of Azure SQL Labs.
+In 2013, in order to expand on the self-service business intelligence capabilities of Microsoft Excel, the project was redesigned to be packaged as an add-in Excel and was renamed "Data Explorer Preview for Excel", and was made available for Excel 2010 and Excel 2013.
+In July 2013 the add-in was removed from preview and renamed to "Power Query".
+Monthly updates for the add-in were released until 2016, when Power Query was included in Excel natively.
+In Excel 2016, the function was renamed "Get & Transform" for a short time, but has since been changed back to Power Query.

+In April 2017, Power Query was made available in Microsoft Analysis Services.
+With the launch of the Common Data Service in March 2018, Power Query was included as its main data import tool.

 M Formula language

-Power Query is built on what was then a new query language language called M. It is a mashup language (hence the letter M) designed to create queries that mix together data.
-It is similar to the F Sharp programming language, and according to Microsoft it is a "mostly pure, higher-order, dynamically typed, partially lazy, functional language."
+Power Query is built on what was then a new query language called M. It is a mashup language (hence the letter M) designed to create queries that mix together data.
+It is similar to the F# programming language, and according to Microsoft it is a "mostly pure, higher-order, dynamically typed, partially lazy, functional language."
 The M language is case-sensitive.

 Much of the user interaction with Power Query can be done via graphical user interfaces with wizards, and this can be used for many common or basic tasks.
 It is also possible to use the advanced editing mode where the developer can write in the M formula language; this gives greater expressive power, more possibilities, and can also be used to change the code generated by the graphical wizards.